Antennaria parvifolia Nutt.

-Antennaria parvifolia has a wide distribution across most states in the western United States and parts of Canada.
-Its distribution in Minnesota is patchy and scattered, and associated with several types of dry prairie and savanna habitats.
-Since over 99% of the prairie and savanna habitat that was present in the state before settlement has been lost, there is a limited amount of potential habitat remaining for the species in Minnesota.
-In addition, the fragmented habitat remnants in which A. parvifolia occurs are susceptible to invasion by non-native species, sand and gravel mining, energy production ventures, and the expansion of residential developments.
+Antennaria parvifolia (small-leaved pussytoes) has a wide distribution across most states in the western United States and parts of Canada.
+Its distribution in Minnesota is patchy and scattered and associated with several types of dry prairie and savanna habitats.
+Since over 98% of the prairie and savanna habitat that was present in the state before settlement has been lost (Minnesota's Remaining Native Prairie), there is a limited amount of potential habitat remaining for the species in Minnesota.
+In addition, the fragmented habitat remnants in which A. parvifolia occurs are susceptible to invasion by non-native species, sand and gravel quarrying, energy production ventures, and the expansion of residential developments.
 Antennaria parvifolia was listed as a special concern species in Minnesota in 1984.

 Antennaria parvifolia is a low-growing, mat-forming perennial.
 As with many other species of Antennaria, the plant has a distinctive whitish- or silvery-green color due to the presence of dense white hairs on the leaves.
 However, unlike in most common species of Antennaria, the white pubescence of the leaves in A. parvifolia rarely erodes away except in very old leaves.
 Plant height is generally 2-8 cm (0.8-3.1 in.), but can be up to 15 cm (5.9 in.).
 Antennaria parvifolia has leaves at the base of the plant in a basal rosette (basal leaves) and leaves distributed along the flowering stem (cauline leaves).
 The basal leaves are mostly spoon-shaped (spatulate), have 1 vein, and a short, sharp, pointed tip.
 They are 8-35 mm (0.31-1.38 in.) long and 2-15 mm (0.08-0.59 in.) wide.
 The cauline leaves are mostly linear, 8-20 mm (0.31-0.79 in.) long, and they have a pointed tip.
 Note however, that there is no flat, membranous appendage (known as a flag) at the tip of any of the cauline leaves as there is in some species of Antennaria.